Get

 3. Cat Shedding Due to Ringworm

 Ringworm is a fungal infection that can be passed between cats and humans as well.
 Besides causing red and irritated skin, it can make your cat’s fur weak and more likely to break off.
-If you see patches of fur loss or thickened skin on your cat, speak to your vet for advice.
-Other fungal or bacterial infections can also cause hair loss, and your vet will be able to test your cat to find out what they’re suffering from.
+If you see patches of fur loss or thickened skin on your cat, speak to a vet for advice.
+Other fungal or bacterial infections can also cause hair loss, and the vet will be able to test your cat to find out what they’re suffering from.

 4. Cat Shedding Due to Endocrine Issues